joyrider3774/crisp-game-lib-portable-sdl/README.md

 ### Any Device supporting SDL1 or SDL2

-1. Copy files directory from [./src/cglpSDL1](https://github.com/abagames/crisp-game-lib-portable/tree/main/src/cglpSDL1) or [./src/cglpSDL2](https://github.com/abagames/crisp-game-lib-portable/tree/main/src/cglpSDL2)
+1. Copy Makefile from [./src/cglpSDL1](https://github.com/abagames/crisp-game-lib-portable/tree/main/src/cglpSDL1) or [./src/cglpSDL2](https://github.com/abagames/crisp-game-lib-portable/tree/main/src/cglpSDL2) to rootfolder of this repo

-1. Copy [./src/lib/\*](https://github.com/abagames/crisp-game-lib-portable/tree/main/src/lib) and [./src/games/\*](https://github.com/abagames/crisp-game-lib-portable/tree/main/src/games) files to the directory

-1. (Cross)compile using provided `Makefile` by running make
+1. (Cross)compile using provided `Makefile` by running make in rootfolder of this repo

 1. Checkout `binary --help` for information on commandline parameters